Hackreactor-Quantum-of-Solace/Project-Atelier/README.md

 Initial install of dependencies:
 1. npm install

-Anytime you want to run development build
+Anytime you want to run development build:
-2. In one terminal window build webpack: npm run client-dev
+1. In one terminal window build webpack: npm run client-dev
-3. In a separate terminal window start live-server: npm run server-dev
+2. In a separate terminal window start live-server: npm run server-dev
-4. navigate to live-server designated url in browser (likely http://localhost:8080)
+3. navigate to live-server designated url in browser (likely http://localhost:8080)